ibst1/allele-spectrum/README.md

-# Allele spectrum similarities as a signal of common descent
+# Mutation frequency spectrum similarities as a signal of common descent

 ## Background
 > This analysis was made in preparation of a contribution to a Swedish book on evolutionary creation (theistic evolution) vs anti-evolutionary creation ("creationism").
 It was inspired a similar analysis made by  [Steve Schaffner](https://biologos.org/articles/testing-common-ancestry-its-all-about-the-mutations) in 2017 which was replicated by [EvoGrad](https://evograd.wordpress.com/2019/02/20/human-genetics-confirms-mutations-as-the-drivers-of-diversity-and-evolution/) in 2019.